kubestellar/kubestellar/docs/content/direct/packaging.md

 The container image at `quay.io/kubestellar/helm:3.14.0` was built by `hack/build-helm-image.sh`.

+### KubeStellar core Helm chart

+This Helm chart is instantiated in a pre-existing Kubernetes cluster and (1) makes it into a KubeFlex hosting cluster and (2) sets up a requested collection of WDSes and ITSes.
+See [the core chart doc](core-chart.md).
+This chart is defined in the `core-chart` directory and published to `ghcr.io/kubestellar/kubestellar/core-chart`.

+This Helm chart defines and uses two KubeFlex PostCreateHooks, as follows.

+- `its` defines a Job with two containers.
+One container uses the clusteradm container image to initialize the target cluster as a KubeFlex hosting cluster.
+The other container uses the Helm CLI container image to instantiate the [OCM Status Addon Helm chart](#ocm-status-addon-helm-chart).
+The version to use is defined in the `values.yaml` of the core chart.
+This PCH is used for every requested ITS.

+- `wds` defines a Job with two containers.
+One container uses the Helm CLI image to instantiate the [KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
+The other container uses the Helm CLI image to instantiate the OCM Transport Helm chart.
+For both of those subsidiary charts, the version to use is defined in the `values.yaml` of the core chart.
+This PCH is used for every requested WDS.

+By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).

 ### KubeStellar controller-manager Helm Chart

 There is a Helm chart that is designed to be instantiated in a KubeFlex hosting cluster, once per WDS.
 The focus of the chart is getting the KubeStellar controller-manager installed.